turingschool/frontend-mod-1-prework/section2/reflection.md

 }
   ```
 1. What tools are available to you, as a developer, if you want to check that TWO conditions are met?
 Or, if you want to check that 1 of 2 conditions are met, before running a block of code?
+ Would my tools be repl and node on the terminal??
+I'm sorry I didn't understand. cause I have used repl and node to check my code.

 1. What questions do you still have about `if` statements and/or functions?
 * I feel like i really understood if statements and functions.
 But my questions is, is there a limit to how many conditional statements a developer can add?